arthurgassner/swissenergy-frontend/docs/modelling.md

 Back at our initial choice, and we have either start simple or complex.

-!!! tip "Please"
-    Start simple[^6]

-[^6]: I am _by far_ not the first person to make that point -- with KISS being one example of it -- but it's so easy to forget that I think it's important to hammer it in.

 We **really** should start simple, for many reasons:

 - A simple solution might place us above the "good-enough" threshold, saving us a lot of work.